mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

     if "err" in response:
         handleError(CommandError(response, response["err"], response["code"]))

-# Parse response to any command besides getLastError.
+# Parse response to any command
 def parseCommandResponse(response):
     if not response["ok"]:
         handleError(CommandError(response, response["errmsg"], response["code"]))